JamitLabs/SimpleAPISpec/README.md

 Specifically note the following:

-- The `typeName` and `identifier` are required fields on responses.
+- The `typeName` and `identifier` are required fields amongst all responses.
-- The `typeName` must be titlecased like class names usually are
+- The `typeName` must be titlecased like class names usually are.
-- All attributes and relationships are added at the same level
+- Attributes and relationships are presented at the same level.

 For Bad Request it has always this structure: